julianfrank/learnawscopilot/Video Script/learnawscopilot.md

 Over the years the option available have increased making this a very interesting "Hobby" for me.

-Off late I've been playing around with functions provided by different clouds and slowly and steadily I'm seeing "container serverless" slowly becoming more and more mature every year.
+Off late I've been playing around with functions provided by different clouds and slowly and steadily I'm seeing "container as Functions" slowly becoming more and more mature every year.

 This is not a new solution ...Its been around for more than 5 years!
 Also Copilot is also not new ...It went GA last ...novemebr 2020